babs12316/earthquake-app/README.md

 Layout for the small devices has only one vertical section.

-vue-range-slider package is used for displaying slider filers.
+vue-range-slider package is used for displaying slider filters.

 Vue2-google-map package is used to display google maps.
 Google maps are shown in development mode.